nithyaramakrishnan/data-shield/install.md

     ```
     {: codeblock}

 5. Create a service account.
-To see all of your customization options, check out the [RBAC page in the Helm GitHub repository](https://github.com/helm/helm/blob/master/docs/rbac.md).
+To see all of your customization options, check out the [RBAC page in the Helm GitHub repository](https://github.com/helm/helm/blob/master/docs/rbac.md){: external}.

   ```
   kubectl create serviceaccount --namespace <namespace_name> <service_account_name>